We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 MDHearing advertises that the company has “over 300,000 happy customers.”
 Their website also points out that the brand has been featured in several news outlets.

 However, the reviews from actual customers tend to be mixed.
-As of March 2022, MDHearing had an average of 2.8 out of 5 stars on Trustpilot, with just three customer reviews.
-While one customer was satisfied with a full refund, the reviews point to a lack of transparency with the company’s policies.
+As of August 2023, MDHearing had an average of 3.1 out of 5 stars on Trustpilot, with seven customer reviews.
+While two customers were satisfied with their experiences, the reviews point to a lack of transparency with the company’s policies.

-MDHearing isn’t Better Business Bureau (BBB) accredited.
-Overall, the company’s customer rating on BBB is 3.88 out of 5 stars.
-Some customers describe a great quality product, while others had issues with some of the hearing aids.
-Other customers point out a less than desirable customer service experience.
+Overall, the company’s customer rating on BBB is 3.87 out of 5 stars.
+Some customers describe a great-quality product, while others mention issues with some of the hearing aids.
+Other customers point out a less-than-desirable customer service experience.

-The company has a higher than average rating of 4.16 out of 5 stars on Sitejabber, a customer ratings analyzer.
-Sitejabber also notes that MDHearing is the best-rated hearing aid website.
-Many customers describe a good value for the cost, while others report they are unsatisfied with the fit.
+The company has a higher-than-average rating of 3.9 out of 5 stars on Sitejabber, a customer ratings analyzer.
+Sitejabber notes that MDHearing is the second-highest-rated hearing aid website.
+Many customers describe a good value for the cost, while others report that they are unsatisfied with the fit.

 To buy hearing aids from MDHearing, you must first complete an online hearing test.
-This can be done in the comfort of your home, but you’ll need a set of headphones for accuracy.
+You can do this in the comfort of your home, but you’ll need a set of headphones for accuracy.
 The test takes about 8 minutes.

-If you’re experiencing significant hearing loss, it’s a good idea to see an audiologist for further evaluation.
-You may take the results of an online hearing test with you for confirmation.
-It’s also advisable to research multiple hearing aids ahead of time to discuss with them.
-The audiologist will likely have products they’re familiar with or can recommend.
+If you’re experiencing significant hearing loss, it’s a good idea to visit an audiologist for further evaluation.
+You may want to take the results of an online hearing test with you for confirmation.
+It’s also advisable to research multiple hearing aids ahead of time to discuss with the audiologist.
+They will likely have products they’re familiar with or can recommend.

-If you want to try MDHearing, you may consider purchasing the device recommended by your hearing test results.
+If you want to try MDHearing, you might consider purchasing the device recommended by your hearing test results.
 Make sure you read the policies carefully, including those related to warranties and returns.
-You may also chat with a representative online if you have further questions.
+You can also chat with a representative online if you have further questions.

 Once you’ve purchased your hearing aids, you can email the company’s in-house audiologists with questions at no additional cost.

 In addition to MDHearing, other hearing aid brands offer virtual hearing tests and product recommendations.
-Here are a few of these companies to consider during your search:
+Here are a few companies to consider during your search:

 - Audicus: Audicus sells four models and includes unlimited expert support with purchase.